oicr-gsi/djerba/README.md

 ## Release Procedure

 - Update `CHANGELOG.md`
-- Update the version number in `setup.py`
+- Increment the version number in `setup.py`
+- Update HTML documentation by running: `pdoc --html djerba --force -o doc/html`.
+This requires (1) the [pdoc3](https://pdoc3.github.io/pdoc/) package; (2) an up-to-date version of the `djerba` package on the `PYTHONPATH`.
-- Tag the release on Github
+- Commit (or merge) to the master branch, and tag the release on Github
-- Create, test, and install a new environment module in [OICR Modulator](https://gitlab.oicr.on.ca/ResearchIT/modulator) to install the newly tagged release
+- Update environment module configuration in [OICR Modulator](https://gitlab.oicr.on.ca/ResearchIT/modulator) to install the newly tagged release

 ## Development History and Plans